What Is Tetanus?

 - a booster (Tdap) at 11–12 years of age, or later if it was missed

-Then, you should have a Tdap or a tetanus and diphtheria (Td) booster every 10 years through adulthood.
+Then, they should get a Tdap or a tetanus and diphtheria (Td) booster every 10 years through adulthood.

 When Should I Call the Doctor?

-If you're not sure whether you've had all your tetanus vaccinations, ask a parent or call your doctor.
-If it's been more than 10 years since you had a Td booster, see your doctor as soon as possible to bring your immunizations up to date.
+If you're not sure whether your kids have gotten their tetanus vaccinations, or if you know they're not fully immunized, call your doctor.
+If it's been more than 10 years since someone in your family got a tetanus booster, see your doctor to bring immunizations up to date.